robert-j-webb/stackedit/safe eval.md

 ### ```[0-9 . ([^\s]+) +-/*]``` Arithmetic

 0-9 and arithmetic operators allow us to create constants and apply arithmetic operations on them.
-The `[^\s]+` means there needs to be at least one non-whitespace character in-between the parenthesis to avoid function calls.
+The `[^\s]+` means there needs to be at least one non-whitespace character in-between the parentheses to avoid function calls.

 ### ```[><=!&|]``` Boolean Expressions